What makes a UML Composition different from an Aggregation or a regular Association?

 b) each “part” can belong to only one “whole” at a time

-c) the “parts” would normally be deleted when the “whole” is deleted
+c) the “parts” should be deleted when the “whole” is deleted (except when we move them to another “whole” first)

 Note that discussions can be moved from one section to another (Usually from Discussions to Jobs or Promotions), but they cannot be part of two sections at the same time.